sreeraj-10/MySQL-Assignments/README.md

 ##### 5. Retrieve the employee names and their positions for the employees whose salaries are above Rs.
 50,000.
 sql
 ```
-SELECT Emp_name, Position
-FROM Employee
-WHERE Salary > 50000;
+SELECT Emp_name, Position,Salary FROM Employee WHERE Salary > 50000;

 ```
 ###### Result: